logo

 When it’s time to slice, pay attention to the grain of the meat.
 For cuts like ribeye or strip, slice against the grain into even pieces.
 This step maximizes tenderness by shortening the muscle fibers.
 Plate the steak with a sprinkle of flaky sea salt for a final touch of flavor.

-How To Clean Your Cast Iron Skillet After Cooking the Steak
+How to Clean Your Cast Iron Skillet After Cooking the Steak

 After cooking, don’t let the pan’s appearance intimidate you.
 While the skillet is still warm, use a paper towel to wipe out any excess fat and food particles.
 For stubborn bits, a splash of hot water and a gentle scrub with a cast iron brush will do the trick.
 Avoid soap unless absolutely necessary, as it can strip the seasoning.
 Finish by rubbing a thin layer of oil onto the surface to maintain its nonstick qualities.